Code-Institute-Submissions/CasinoGame/README.md

 The active game mode has the game title clock, sound control, flip counter and cards.

-�When a user clicks on a card, it animates as it flips over and the face value is displayed.
+* When a user clicks on a card, it animates as it flips over and the face value is displayed.

-�When the user hovers over the image the dice enlarge and roll to the center of the card.
+* When the user hovers over the image the dice enlarge and roll to the center of the card.

-�When the user clicks and matches the images on the game the user will hear the flip sound and the cards will sway left to right.
+* When the user clicks and matches the images on the game the user will hear the flip sound and the cards will sway left to right.

-�If the user gets the
+* If the user gets the
 pairs wrong both cards will display for a very short period before spinning back to be hidden.

-�Below shows the mute
+* Below shows the mute
 button being included in the game.
 The image below with the speaker added and the vibrations indicates the sound is playing in the game at this moment.

-�The below shows a
+* The below shows a
 speaker with and X this will indicate the sound has been muted in the game.
 The sounds images have been customer made by putting a square and rectangle together with a bendable line fore the sound vibrations.
 The x was made with a